SU-NCS/Intro_to_programming/course-overview.md

 * Run python from the Terminal
 * Create a file that prints to the Console and run it in the Terminal

-#### Activity 3: Introduce the Adventure Game and add a Challenge

-In the final activity for the week, we introduce the Adventure Game framework and students write a challenge using the "print" statement.

 ### Session 2: Sequencing, Variables and Types, Console I/O

 #### Activity 1: Write a program to introduce yourself